-In Yoast SEO Premium 3.2, we introduced social previews.
+Social previews in Yoast SEO visualize what your post will look like when shared on Facebook or Twitter.
+You can see right away if your image fits and whether your title and description will display well.
 It works much like the snippet preview people have come so used to.
 As the snippet preview does for search rankings, we think social previews will improve your social workflow.

 When you publish a post and you haven’t specifically selected a Facebook image in our plugin, you don’t know which picture Facebook will use.
 Yoast SEO has a big hand in this process: it determines which images it “gives” Facebook with its metadata.
 When you specify a Facebook image, it specifies just that image.
 When you set a featured image for your post, that’s the image it will feed to Facebook.
 If you have no featured image either, it will grab the images from your post.
-Our social previews take the guesswork away and show you what Facebook will use.
+The Social preview feature in Yoast SEO Premium takes the guesswork away and shows you what Facebook will use.

 It looks like this for this post (because I haven’t specified a specific Facebook image yet):

 As you can see this allows me to preview what my post will look like when shared on Facebook.
 We have a similar preview for Twitter.
-Both previews also have edit fields below them, allowing you to change the individual Facebook and Twitter metadata.
+Both previews also have edit fields below them, allowing you to change the Facebook and Twitter social image and other individual metadata.
 That looks like this:

 Social metadata fallbacks in social previews